Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 **COINS AND NOTES**

 - ![Banknote](../../Assets/Icons/Banknote01.png "[Banknote]") (Banknote)
-    The banknote icon indicates which banknotes are defined for the respective currency.
-The number in the middle indicates the amount of the banknote.
+    The banknote icons indicate the banknote values that are defined for a currency.
+The number in the icon indicates the amount of the banknote.
+The icon is displayed after you have created an entry.
     When you hover over a banknote icon, the button ![Delete Currency](../../Assets/Icons/Cross05.png "[Delete Currency]") (Delete) is displayed in the upper right corner of the banknote.
 Click the button ![Delete Currency](../../Assets/Icons/Cross05.png "[Delete Currency]") (Delete) to delete the banknote.
-    The banknote icon is displayed only if a banknote is defined for the currency.

 - ![Coin](../../Assets/Icons/Coin.png "[Coin]") (Coin)
-    The coin icon indicates which coins are defined for the respective currency.
+    The coin icons indicate the coin values that are defined for the currency.
 The number in the middle indicates the amount of the coin.
+The icon is displayed after you have created an entry.
     When you hover over a coin icon, the button ![Delete Currency](../../Assets/Icons/Cross05.png "[Delete Currency]") (Delete) is displayed in the upper right corner of the coin.
 Click the button ![Delete Currency](../../Assets/Icons/Cross05.png "[Delete Currency]") (Delete) to delete the coin.
-    The coin icon is displayed only if a coin is defined for the currency.

-- *Betrag*
+- *Amount*
     Enter the amount of the banknote or the coin.

 - *Note*
     Click the drop-down list to select if the entered amount refers to a banknote or a coin.

 - ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add)
-    Click this button to add the specified banknote or coin to the currency.
+    Click this button to add a banknote or coin to the currency.

 - [CANCEL]
     Click this button to cancel the creation of a new currency.
 The view *Available Currencies* is displayed again.

-- [SAVE]
+- [Save]
     Click this button to save the new currency and add it to the list of currencies.
 The view *Available Currencies* is displayed again.